greghaynes/BeagleDrone/README.md

 other algorithms to be used without the need for a second computer, or second code base.

+## Communication

+We primarily communicate on irc in #beagledrone @ freenode.
+Please join in at any time!

 # Firmware

 The firmware directory contains the code which runs on the beagleboard.